codedeviate/aicollection/Writerside/topics/Security-Certificates-Create-certificate-via-Let-s-Encrypt.md

-# Create certificate via Let&apos;s Encrypt
+# Create certificate via Let's Encrypt

 To create a certificate through **Let's Encrypt**, a free and automated Certificate Authority (CA), follow these steps.
 Let's Encrypt provides SSL/TLS certificates for securing websites and supports automation through tools like **Certbot**.